immersve/immersve-docs/docs/guides/issue-a-virtual-card.md

 ## Provision Funding Source

-A funding source is required for card creation.
-Besides this requirement, cards and funding sources are managed independently.
+A Funding Source is required for card creation.
+Besides this requirement, cards and Funding Sources are managed independently.
-See [Claim a funding source for an account](/api-reference/claim-a-funding-source-for-an-account) and the [Card Funding](/guides/card-funding) guide.
+See [Claim a Funding Source for an account](/api-reference/claim-a-funding-source-for-an-account) and the [Card Funding](/guides/card-funding) guide.
 ## Create a card

 Call the [create a card](/api-reference/create-a-card) operation to request Immersve to generate a card.